mikeyin97/online_marketplace/README.md

 ## Database Schema
 I use mongoDB as my noSQL database for storing values in the shop.
 It runs on localhost, port 27017.

-The data is hosted in the `shop` collection of the `local` database.
+The 'real' data is hosted in the `shop` collection of the `local` database.
+Testing data uses the `shopTest` collection of the `local` database.
 Data entries have the following schema:

 ```
 {